codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-node-telegram-bot-to-production.md

 # How to Deploy a Node.js Telegram Bot to Production on Code Capsules For Free in 5 Minutes

-Deploy a Node.js Telegram Bot and learn how to host backend code on Code Capsules for free.
+Deploy a Node.js Telegram Bot and learn how to host backend code on Code Capsules.

 ## Register the Bot